Adalmiinas/Helsinki_City_Bikes_Back/README.md

 ## 4. Usage

 Download Visual Studio and SQL Service Management Studio (SSMS).
-Find your information for the connection string.
+Find your information for the connection string. dotnet watch run to download all the nuget packages

 Change your connection string in app.config file.